Citizen-Summons/Citizen-Summons.github.io/about.md

  * Build, don’t destroy
  * We want a world where many worlds fit

-If you know any organizations or people in your community whose efforts should be highlighted, we'd love to amplify their stories.
+If you also agree with those words, please consider joining us.
+Or let us know about any organizations or people in your community whose efforts should be highlighted, we'd love to amplify their stories.

 You can follow us on: